Linaro/lava/doc/multinode.rst

 makes all boards in the group run at the speed of the slowest board in the group up to the point where the sync or wait is called.

+Ensure that the message-id matches an existing call to ``lava-send`` for each relevant test definition **before** that test definition calls ``lava-wait-all`` or any device using that test definition will wait forever (and eventually timeout, failing the job).

 lava-sync
 ---------